Would you believe I started traveling full-time before smartphones were really common? (Gosh, that dates me).

 What’s more is that I can call almost any number in Canada (with WiFi/data, from wherever I am in the world), also for free.

 I will say that after using Fongo as my principal phone number in Canada, it does have a few flaws, such as occasional dropped calls and an inability to use the Fongo number for account verification for certain apps/sites (like PayPal).

-But I deal with it (since it’s free), and because of Fongo, I have no need for a cell phone plan in Canada – something that saves me a lot of money every month.
+But I deal with it (since it’s free), and there’s always a workaround (like getting a phone call instead of a text).
+And because of Fongo, I have no need for a cell phone plan in Canada – something that saves me a lot of money every month.
 (Note: I use Fongo in tandem with Flexiroam – see below).

 Depending on the country you are visiting (and length of your visit), your most cost-effective option may be to buy a local SIM card at the airport on arrival.